natcap/invest.users-guide/source/ndr.rst

 	:label: (Eq.)

 where :math:`RPI_i` is the runoff potential index on pixel i.
 It is defined as:
-:math:`RPI_i = RP_i/RP_av`  , where :math:`RP_i` is the runoff proxy for runoff on pixel i, and :math:`RP_av` is the average :math:`RP` over the raster.
+:math:`RPI_i = RP_i/RP_av`  , where :math:`RP_i` is the nutrient runoff proxy for runoff on pixel i, and :math:`RP_av` is the average :math:`RP` over the raster.
 This approach is similar to that developed by Endreny and Wood (2003).
 In practice, the raster RP is defined either as a quickflow index (e.g. from the InVEST seasonal water yield model) or as precipitation.

 For each pixel, modified loads can be divided into sediment-bound and dissolved nutrient portions.
 Conceptually, the former represents nutrients that are transported by surface or shallow subsurface runoff, while the latter represent nutrients transported by groundwater.
 The ratio between these two types of nutrient sources is given by the parameter proportion_subsurface_x (where x=n or x=p, for nitrogen or phosphorus, respectively), which quantifies the ratio of dissolved nutrients over the total amount of nutrients.
 For a pixel i: